2015 Cleveland Browns season: Week 9: at Cincinnati Bengals

-In a Thursday Night Football matchup, the Bengals defeated the Browns 31-10.
+In a Thursday Night Football matchup, the Bengals defeated the Browns 31–10.
 Browns QB Johnny Manziel made his fourth career start and second of this season in place of the injured Josh McCown.
 The Browns received the ball first and punted after gaining only one first down.
-The Bengals would score a touchdown on their opening drive to take a 7-0 lead.
-The Browns reached the Bengals' 4-yard line, but they were unable to reach the end zone and had to settle for a field goal.
-Leading 7-3 after the first quarter, the Bengals scored an early second quarter touchdown to go up 14-3.
-The Browns marched down 93 yards and scored a touchdown to cut the deficit to 14-10 heading into halftime.
+The Bengals would score a touchdown on their opening drive to take a 7–0 lead.
+The Browns reached the Bengals' 4, but they were unable to reach the end zone and had to settle for a field goal.
+Leading 7–3 after the first quarter, the Bengals scored an early second quarter touchdown to go up 14–3.
+The Browns marched down 93 yards and scored a touchdown to cut the deficit to 14–10 heading into halftime.

-However, the Bengals dominated the second half as the Browns would not record a single first down until the 3-minute mark of the 4th quarter and had only 2 first downs for the entire second half.
-The Bengals would score another touchdown to go up 24-10 early in the 4th quarter.
-After a 3-and-out from the Browns, the Bengals scored another touchdown on their next drive to take a 31-10 lead.
+However, the Bengals dominated the second half as the Browns would not record a single first down until the three-minute mark of the 4th quarter and had only 2 first downs for the entire second half.
+The Bengals would score another touchdown to go up 24–10 early in the 4th quarter.
+After a 3-and-out from the Browns, the Bengals scored another touchdown on their next drive to take a 31–10 lead.
 The Browns attempted to respond, but they could not gain a first down and punted again.
-Late in the game, the Browns blocked a Bengals punt and had the ball at Cincinnati's 37-yard line.
+Late in the game, the Browns blocked a Bengals punt and had the ball at Cincinnati's 37.
 They had two first downs on the drive, but they failed to score a touchdown and eventually turned the ball over on downs with 44 seconds left in the game, allowing the Bengals to run out the clock.

-With the loss, the Browns' record dropped to 2-7.
+With the loss, the Browns' record dropped to 2–7.